charany1/practicaljava/java-ee/readme.txt

 In case you don't see this

+If you are on Debian/Ubuntu Linux
+    *  type 'sudo apt-get install maven2'
+If you are on Mac Os
     *  download zip version from http://maven.apache.org/download.html
     *  unpack it (by just opening it) and copy the content to, let say, ~/development directory
     *  extend your PATH environment variable to point to newly downloaded maven directory.
 In your terminal `export PATH=~/development/apache-maven-2.2.1/bin/:$PATH`

 ==Install Mercurial (distributed version control system)==
-===Mac Os X users===
+===Mac Os X/Linux users===

-You are probably already have mercurial in your environment.
+You probably already have mercurial in your environment.
 To check this open terminal and type

 `hg --version`